na-na-hi/renget/archive/ProdiAgy.md

 #Prodigy Guide for iA3/LoKr - July 2023
 #### -> old april guide @ rentry.co/dadaptguide <-
 #### -> written by a nerd who likes to optimize <-
+!!! info Last update to the guide: Readded prior_loss_weight, use regularization along with weight_decay, the values I've put in .json are already good and shouldn't need to be changed in most cases.
+I will update all the models on CivitAI once again to account for the use of regularization images.
+Due to using these it now takes 7 minutes on 1600 steps (BS1/GAS1).
+!!! info With the above changes iA3 training times are now longer and more closely align with LoRa and its variants.
+Expect 1000-2000 steps.

 ##STOP USING ARBITRARY NUMBERS FOR STEPS/EPOCHS, DO IT LIKE THIS.
 ![](https://imagizer.imageshack.com/img923/8210/5vzPDb.png)